vaibhavbaweja7/community-starter-kit/README.md

 ## and improve your workflow

 FEATURES PLACEHOLDER
+##Welcome new users with maintainer defined comments the first time your users:

+##Create a new issue
+##Open a new pull request
+##Merge their first pull request

 ## 1.An app which makes people familiar with github by giving comments on commits and other activities.
 ## 2.Useful for new users.